West Kerry An Naomhóg featuring in art exhibition until next week | RadioKerry.ie

 A West Kerry traditional craft An Naomhóg is to be featured in a Dublin art exhibition which has opened today.

-Kerry artist, Liam O'Neill, is to feature a collection titled: ‘An Naomhóg: Capall na Farraige’ which'll includes ten large paintings.
+Kerry artist, Liam O'Neill, is to feature a collection titled: ‘An Naomhóg: Capall na Farraige’ which includes ten large paintings.

 An Naomhóg, built by Liam's cousin Eddie Hutch, will be displayed alongside the paintings in the exhibition.